 His adventurous nature came to the fore on one September evening in 2008 when one of the staff, Observer and meteorologist Brian Clark, decided to hike down to the Lake of the Clouds hut, a distance of about a mile and a half (2.5 km) to join the last guest night of the summer.
 As he prepared to leave, Marty was waiting by the door, making it quite clear he wanted to go out.
 Despite using various ploys to get Marty to turn back, the cat insisted on following him all the way to the hut.
 Not wanting to leave him to his own devices, Brian put him in an attic to rest, and gave him food and water.
 Later in the evening he had to decide what to do, as the weather forecast for the next day was poor.
 Eventually he decided it would be best to go back to the observatory so he and Marty set off again for the summit.
 Marty followed him faithfully, although he allowed himself to be carried part of the way, and they arrived back safely.
 A good long sleep was next on Marty's agenda!

-During 2009 Marty had a few health problems involving trips down the mountain to the vet; one such trip was to deal with infected teeth, apparently a genetic condition to which he was prone.
+During 2009 Marty had a few health problems involving trips down the mountain to the vet; one was to deal with infected teeth, apparently a genetic condition to which he was prone.
 Ten teeth were removed and made him much more comfortable.
-To the best of our knowledge he is now (early 2010) in good health, enjoying life to the full and keeping the mice at bay!

 Note: Most of the colour photos on this page are the property of the Mount Washington Observatory, and

 we are very grateful for permission to use them here.
 The first one of Inga, covered with rime frost,

 was taken by Alfred Oxton, and the one of Jasper and Nin by Eric Pinder.